Marked for Death: Plot

-DEA Agents John Hatcher and his partner Chico, pursue a drug dealer called Hector on foot, who later it is revealed, has blown John's cover.
+DEA Agents John Hatcher and his partner Chico pursue a drug dealer called Hector on foot, who, it is later revealed, has blown John's cover.
 John and Chico manage to fight their way out of an ambush set up by Hector, but during their escape, Chico is shot and mortally wounded by a woman.
 In response, Hatcher shoots several rounds through the wall where she is hiding, hitting and killing her.
 As they flee, Chico dies of his injuries.

-John retires from the DEA and returns home to Chicago, where he is reunited with his former US Army colleague Max Keller, now a football coach for the local school, who is disturbed by the presence of Jamaican drug dealers, known as Posse.
-Later at a bar, a gunfight breaks out between the same dealers and local gangsters.
-John manages to assist in arresting one of the Jamaicans and a responding FBI agent asks him to join the case, but he refuses.
-At the scene, a detective finds a symbol which an expert named Leslie Davalos reveals to be a religious icon to mark the crimes of a man called Screwface.
+John retires from the DEA and returns home to Chicago, where he is reunited with his former US Army colleague, Max Keller, now a football coach for the local school, who is disturbed by the presence of Jamaican drug dealers, known as Posse.
+Later, at a bar, a gunfight breaks out between the same dealers and local gangsters.
+John manages to assist in arresting one of the Jamaicans, and an FBI agent asks him to join the case, but he refuses.
+At the scene, a detective finds a symbol that an expert, Leslie Davalos, identifies as a religious icon marking the crimes of a man called Screwface.

-Screwface sends some men to do a drive-by at John's sister's house (where he is staying) and they wound his niece Tracey.
-John interrogates a gangster he saw in the club shootout called Jimmy Fingers, but he refuses to help and John is forced to kill him.
+Screwface sends some men to do a drive-by at John's sister's house (where he is staying), and they wound his niece Tracey.
+John interrogates a gangster he saw in the club shootout called Jimmy Fingers, but he refuses to help, and John is forced to kill him.
 One of Screwface's men, Nesta, who is Jimmy's accomplice, arrives and gives a small clue about Screwface before throwing himself out of a window.
-Upon returning to his sister's house, John finds the same symbol on a rug, along with a cow tongue and black cross nailed to the door.
-Leslie informs him that such symbols mark the person for death and John demands that the FBI provide protection for his family.
+Upon returning to his sister's house, John finds the same symbol on a rug, along with a cow tongue and a black cross nailed to the door.
+Leslie informs him that such symbols mark the person for death, and John demands that the FBI provide protection for his family.